Weight Terminology Guide

 The maximum weight that can be loaded into the caravan for towing.
 This does not include the weight of people inhabiting the caravan while stationery, but does need to take into account water, gas and accessories you’ve added to the caravan since purchasing it.

-This rating is set by the manufacturer and cannot be exceeded.
+This rating is set by the manufacturer.
+In some cases can be upgraded.

 Maximum Payload = ATM – TARE Mass (Caravan) – TBM